 Food for the hungry, clothing for the poor and shelter for the homeless, provided with care and compassion, is what The Salvation Army does best.
 We believe that a person’s life can be changed for the better and ministers tirelessly to that end.

 Families who have shelter needs can remain together, while receiving short or long-term shelter care at the Red Shield Lodge at our building on 900 W. Adams Street in downtown Jacksonville.
 The shelter has a women’s dorm, along with a separate family section.
 Newly opened in 2015 is the Towers Center of Hope, an interim housing facility for men coming out of homelessness or aging out of the foster care system.
 Click here to learn more about this program.

-Serving dinner for unsheltered homeless persons and the working poor occurs every night of the year and on Sunday mornings in the Dining Room of the Towers Memorial Social Services Center.
+Serving dinner for unsheltered homeless persons and the working poor occurs every night of the year and on Sunday mornings in the Dining Room of the Towers Center of Hope.
 Staffed through volunteers, the year-round food program is supported by churches, civic groups, local businesses, families and individuals who want to give back to the community.